micro-library/charter/en.md

 # The Micro-library Charter

-All micro-libraries are required to agree with the below Micro-library Charter.
+All micro-libraries are required to agree with the Micro-library Charter below.

 ## What is a micro-library?

 - There're books and people.
-- We read books as we like.
+- Free to read books as you like.
-- We share books, we share experiences.
+- Free to share books and share experiences.
-- The books shows people and knows people.
+- See yourself through the bookshelf.

-## We encourage you:
+## We encourage you to:

 - Read books, talk with people.
 - Recommend books, introduce people.
 - Share your interest, express yourself.
 - Provide diversity and new experiences.
-- Provide relaxing atmosphere.
+- Provide a relaxing atmosphere.
 - Meet up under a theme and a book.
-- Open to the local and society.
+- Be open to the local community.
 - Communicate with other micro-libraries.

-This charter is always updating and open to your feedbacks.
+This charter is always updated and open to your feedback.